sunnyfree0402/MarketAnalysis/README.md

-# Technical Analysis
+# Market Analysis

-Implementing popular TA methods in Python.
+Implementing popular TA methods and options analysis in Python.
 Feel free to contribute any methods that interest you.